 About the same time I discovered Fake Plastic Fish and realized the need to reduce my own use of plastic.
 I worked at it as best as I could and didn’t find it too difficult since at NPH we grew most of our own fruits and veggies, corn (for tortillas), raised our own chickens (for eggs and meat) and raised our own goats and pigs.
 Individually wrapped treats were just that, a treat to be enjoyed once in a while.
 When I did cook, my food was picked up from the kitchen or purchased package free from the market in town.
 We even purified our own water without chlorine.
 When I went out, I could drink soda or beer in a returnable/reusable glass bottle.
 I survived hotter and more humid weather than Phoenix without air conditioning.

 Upon moving back I assumed I would continue my plastic free lifestyle with ease, but I soon discovered it was not so simple.
 Despite “green” being everywhere, I have found living plastic free to be incredibly difficult.
 Inspired by Beth, I tracked my own plastic consumption for one month.
 I generated more than 75 items (about half of what Beth generated in all of 2009).
 Some of it was because I was using up old items such as soap.
 Some was inadvertent, like when I forgot to ask for no straw at a restaurant or when my friends left their half full drink mixes in my fridge.
-Some was unavoidable like a disposable racing chip (what happened to reusable chips?)
-[Beth chimes in: Oh, yes!
-We have discussed that frustrating issue here.
-Check out this post about disposable timing chips.] or plastic tags on my otherwise plastic free produce.
+Some was unavoidable like a disposable racing chip (what happened to reusable chips?) or plastic tags on my otherwise plastic free produce.
 Some was deliberate waste like cheese wrappers.